Mississippi Paycheck Calculator 2026 — Flat 3.5% State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-Mississippi's Department of Revenue typically publishes updated brackets in Q4 preceding the tax year (late 2025 for 2026 tax year).
+Yes — Mississippi's tax structure has been on a multi-year phase-down trajectory; the current 3.5% rate (2026 projected) is the result of recent legislative reform.
+Future-year reductions are typically conditional on revenue triggers.
 The calculator's brackets reflect the latest published or projected values, last verified 2026-05-13.
-Always confirm against Mississippi Department of Revenue — flat 3.5% individual income tax (2026 projected) for filing.What is Mississippi's tax rate in 2026?
+Always confirm against Mississippi Department of Revenue for filing.What is Mississippi's tax rate in 2026?

 Mississippi's flat rate is projected at 3.5% for 2026, down from 4% in 2025 — under HB 531's phase-down schedule toward ~3.0% by 2030.
 The 2026 reduction is conditional on revenue triggers; Mississippi has met its triggers consistently.
 The 3.5% projection is the most likely outcome.
 Pre-2022, MS had a 3-bracket progressive structure (3-5%).Why is the standard deduction so small in Mississippi?